1981 NCAA Div. III champions

 Iowa Conference Coach of the Year - 2012, 2013

-Joe Dunham is entering his fifth year as Central's head men's and women's cross country coach and is in his fifth season as head men's and women's track and field coach at Central.
+Joe Dunham is entering his sixth year as Central's head men's and women's cross country coach and is in his sixth season as head men's and women's track and field coach at Central.

 In 2012, Dunham piloted the Dutch to their first Iowa Conference men's cross country championship ever, and led an all-underclass squad to its first NCAA Division III national team berth since 1980, earning a surprising 12th-place finish (tie) with one all-America honoree.

 In 2009, his first year as cross country coach, Dunham piloted the Dutch women to their first NCAA Division III national team berth since 1981, guiding an unheralded squad to a 19th-place national finish.

 Dunham led the Dutch men's outdoor track and field squad to four straight Iowa Conference crowns from 2009-12, while also guiding them to league indoor titles in 2010 and 2011.
 Central has recorded three national top-10 team finishes under Dunham, including a runner-up finish at the 2011 indoor championships.

 Dunham has received 10 conference coach of the year awards since taking over in 2009, including two in men's cross country (2012, 2013), three in men's indoor track and field (2010, 2011, 2013) and five in men's outdoor (2009, 2010, 2011, 2012, 2015).
 He was also tabbed as the USTFCCCA Central Region men's indoor track and field coach of the year in 2013, 2014 and 2015 and the outdoor track and field coach of the year in 2011, 2012 and 2015.